fauu/Kamite/README.md

 #### Setting up “Manga OCR” (Local)

+> **Note**
-**Note:** “Manga OCR” will use up to 2.5 GB of disk space.
-During launch, it will use up to 1 GB of additional memory.
+> “Manga OCR” will use up to 2.5 GB of disk space.
+During launch, it will use up
+> to 1 GB of additional memory.

 ##### Recommended option: installation using pipx